LionWeb-io/lionweb-typescript/documentation/ROADMAP-v1.md

 * `{base|ts}-utils`: LionWeb-agnostic utility/helper functionality, specifically for working with arrays and maps/objects.
     Don't depend on Node.js here — specifically: don't use `node:fs`!
 * `serialization`: all serialization types (prefixed with `LionWebJson`), and some utility functionality like comparing meta-pointers.

+>  *Jos: I think we should call this `lionweb-json` instead of 'serialization'?
+   These Json objects are still JavaScript.
+   The actual serialization functionality is in other packages.*

+>  *Jos: And then the next package (serialization-utils) should be called `lionweb-json-utils`.*

 * `serialization-utils`: utilities that deal exclusively with types from the `serialization` package.
     Sub packages:
     * diffing (moved from current `validation`)